Meet Sarah Bury

-Sarah is a Democratic candidate for the Metropolitan Water Reclamation District.
-Before that, she was a CPS student, an attorney, an environmentalist and an organizer.
+Sarah is a Democratic candidate for the Metropolitan Water Reclamation District (MWRD).
+Before that, she was a Chicago Public Schools student, an attorney, an environmentalist and an organizer.

 She grew up in a home that flooded every time it rained and knows the toll that flooding basements can take on a working class family.